operator-framework/java-operator-sdk/docs/documentation/workflows.md

 </div>

 - At the workflow the reconciliation of the nodes would happen in the following way.
 DR with index `1` is reconciled.
-  After DR `2` and `3` is reconciled concurrently, if both finished reconciling, node `4` is reconciled.
+  After that DR `2` and `3` is reconciled concurrently, if both finished their reconciliation, node `4` is reconciled too.
 - In case for example `2` would have a ready condition, that would be evaluated as "not met", `4` would not be reconciled.
   However `1`,`2` and `3` would be reconciled.
 - In case `1` would have a ready condition that is not met, neither `2`,`3` or `4` would be reconciled.